Demo Features Compare Pricing Docs Blog Start Writing

 Writing Melody

 Every lyric block can carry a melody note.
-Click to play a pitch, type it on the home row, sing it into the mic, or plug in a MIDI keyboard.
+Click to play a pitch, type it on the home row, type frets on the tab lane, or sing it into the mic.
 The note sticks to the syllable wherever it moves.

 What you'll learn